-Not all builders are created equal.
 You have to vet the builders!
-As with everything else in this world, if you want to be sure that you’re hiring someone who is going to their job and do it well, you need to vet the people that you’ll be working with.
+As with everything else in this world, not all (fill in the blank) are created equal.
+Same goes with builders.
+If you want to be sure that you’re hiring someone who is going to their job and do it well, you need to vet the people that you’ll be working with.
 If you don’t do your research, you could wind up with a newly constructed house that is riddled with problems, code violations, and more, so do research on any builders you interview.
 However, as a real estate agent it is our job to know the builders and their reputation.

 With most builders you will not be able to negotiate the base price of the home.
 However, the right agent may be able to help you negotiate for the free upgrades you want, or for better financial incentives.